Akash-Sharma-1/Advanced-Twitter-Scraper/README.md

 ## Pre- Requisites

-- basic knowledge on how to use a terminal/cmd
+- Basic knowledge on how to use a terminal/cmd
 - **WEBDRIVERS**
     - If using Chrome, install ChromeDriver's latest version on the Chrome.
     - If using Safari, version 10+ with 'Allow Remote Automation' option enabled in Safari's Develop menu to control Safari via WebDriver.